Last Update: V1.0 / 20 November 2018

 13.4 All disputes arising from or in connection with this contract are subject to the laws of the Federal Republic of Germany.

-This document is also available as PDF file following the link: www.laschet.com/en/download/ .
+This document is available as PDF file following the link: www.laschet.com/en/download/ .

-We look forward to receiving your inquiry.
-In order to go into more detail, we could arrange a video audio conference (based on WebEx).
+We would like to offer our best custom-tailored engineering service concerning your current project.
+Please send us your inquiry (submission of your inquiry).
+In order to go into more detail, we can arrange a non-binding video audio conference (WebEx).

 Please contact us to make an appointment.